pcardotatgit/XDR_create_incident_with_python/README.md

 Let's answer now to the question about how to create your own XDR **Incident** with your own data.

-It is very simple, you just have to edit the **demo_data.py** script and replace the data this file contains by your own data.
+It is simple actually, at an high level you don't need to understand how works the python script, you just have to put your data into the demo data file.
+For doing so to edit the **demo_data.py** script and replace the data this file contains by your own data.
 Don't change variable names, just change the values of these variables.

 If you have a look to this file, you understand that the variables it contains are string representations of JSON payloads.
 Your mission then will be to create valid JSON payloads.